Churches of Christ in Australia: Theological education

 Ordination, which is bestowed by the State Conferences, is open to both men and women.

+Publications

+Toward the end of the nineteenth century the denomination established a periodical, The Australian Christian, based in Victoria, which carried the news and opinion of the churches and their members for the next century.
+This periodical was closed in 2008.

 Statistics

 Churches of Christ is one of the smaller Christian groups by affiliation in Australia.
 The 2001 Census showed 61,335 identifying, falling to 49,687 in the 2011 Census, which represents 0.2% of the population.
 This is compared with 61.1% of Australians who indicated religious affiliation with any Christian denomination.
 The National Church Life Survey 2001 showed that Churches of Christ had the highest attendance-to-affiliation percentage.
 This survey showed a regular estimated attendance of 45,100 (74%).
 Average weekly attendance figures in 2013 were 38 500, although a larger number of people would be expected to have a connection to a Church of Christ.